How to Dictate a First Draft on Mac Without Losing Your Voice

 - First edit (20-30 minutes, typed).
 Now you have 1,200-1,800 words of rough prose that sounds like you.
 Cut the weak parts, tighten the language, restructure where needed.

 - Final polish (10-15 minutes).
-Read it aloud — you’ll catch things your eyes skip.
+Read it aloud; you’ll catch things your eyes skip.

 Total time: about an hour.
 Compare that to staring at a blank page for 30 minutes before typing your first sentence.

 The draft won’t be perfect.
 That’s the point.
-It doesn’t need to be perfect — it needs to exist.
+It doesn’t need to be perfect; it needs to exist.
 Everything else is editing, and editing is a solvable problem.
 The blank page isn’t.

 Privacy That Writers Should Care About

 If you’re dictating early drafts, unpublished ideas, or sensitive client work, where that audio goes matters.
 Most cloud dictation tools send your recordings to external servers for processing.
-That means your unfinished novel, your half-formed article, your notes about a source — all of it passes through someone else’s infrastructure.
+That means your unfinished novel, your half-formed article, your notes about a source.
+All of it passes through someone else’s infrastructure.

 Related Posts

-- Voice to Prose: A Realistic Writing Workflow — a real before-and-after look at dictated prose
+- Voice to Prose: A Realistic Writing Workflow.
+A real before-and-after look at dictated prose.

-- Getting Started with EnviousWispr in Under 2 Minutes — from download to first dictation
+- Getting Started with EnviousWispr in Under 2 Minutes.
+From download to first dictation.

 Getting Started